Creative Learning Place Teachers

 Julianna has an MFA in painting and sculpture from Columbia University.
 Her work has been nationally and internationally exhibited.
 As a teaching artist, Julianna has instructed workshops for grades K-12 and in in-depth painting and drawing studios for youth and adults.
 She currently teaches the young artist workshops at Otis College of Art and Design.

 Think, Write, Logic and Teamwork and Math, Oh My!!
-Current Events, World History
+21st Century History, World History, Art Of The Sketchbook

 Steve Rachwal was a home school dad for 17 years; and an image maker specializing in graphic design, photography, illustration and writing/editing for longer than that.
 He has created over 30 book designs and over 200 book covers for a wide range of clients, including Random House, Chronicle Books, The Los Angeles County Museum of Art, The J. Paul Getty Museum of Art, John Wiley & Sons, etc. etc. He focuses on helping each student discover their own passions and guides them to find creative ways to express themselves.